“I will sing of your love and justice; to you, O Lord, I will sing praise.” -Ps. 101:1

 St. Peter’s Folk Group began in 2002 and is comprised of a small group of singers and instrumentalists who enjoy making “joyful sounds” together.
 The group often provides music for services that focus on families and children.
 We offer music that both relates to the theme of the service and encourages congregational participation.

 We are always looking for people who enjoy making music with others and are committed to regular attendance at rehearsals and folk Sunday services.
 Being able to read music is helpful but not necessary.
-The folk group plays six services throughout the year had has two evening and one Saturday morning rehearsal before each folk group Sunday.
+The folk group plays six services throughout the year and rehearses two evenings and one Saturday morning before each folk group Sunday.

 The Organ at St. Peter’s Episcopal Church